Pregnancy guide to bodily changes during pregnancy

 The first signs of pregnancy

-One of the first signs of pregnancy is that your period is running late.
+One of the early signs of pregnancy is that your period is running late.
 Other signs of pregnancy can include nausea, vomiting and general discomfort.
 Tender and swollen breasts can also indicate pregnancy.
 If you experience one or more of these signs, a pregnancy test is, of course, the best way to tell whether or not you are pregnant.

 If you want to read more about early signs of pregnancy, we can recommend following the link to our blog post on the subject.